 Survey procedures are quite straightforward for non-pups.
-They tend to occur on traditional rookeries and haulout sites, are highly visible and easily counted from 35mm oblique photographs, and are not disturbed by survey aircraft.
+Non-pups tend to occur on traditional rookeries and haulout sites, are highly visible and easily counted from 35mm oblique photographs, and are not disturbed by survey aircraft.
 Counts are generally made between 10:00 and 18:00 when peak numbers are expected to be hauled out.
-An attempt is made to survey all known haulout sites, and small corrections are applied to account those that are missed.
+An attempt is made to survey all known haulout sites, and small corrections are applied to account for any sites that are missed.
 However, an unknown proportion of non-pups will be foraging at sea (or hauled out at unknown sites) and not included in counts.
-Based on estimates of total abundance from pup production and the number of animals actually seen during surveys, it was indirectly estimated that 75-80% of all nonpups are counted.
-This figure seems reasonable, but needs to be validated by examining daily activity and haulout patterns.
+Based on the number of pups observed during surveys compared to the number expected based on pup production, its estimated that anywhere from two-thirds to nearly all non-pups are counted.